 Understanding Your Rollover IRA

 Simply stated, a Rollover IRA is an account that acts just like a regular brokerage account in all regards except that it is funded by transferring, or “rolling over”, money from a previous employer's retirement plan.
-It is subject to the same restrictions (for instance, you can’t make a withdrawal unless you pay your full tax rate plus a 10% penalty), but for the most part, it is far more flexible.
+It is subject to the same restrictions (for instance, you can’t make a withdrawal before the age of 59 and1/2 unless you pay your full tax rate plus a 10% penalty), but for the most part, it is far more flexible.

 If you receive the proceeds of your 401(k) to invest in a Rollover IRA it is extremely important that you complete the process within 60 days.
 If you miss this deadline, you will be subject to substantial taxes.

 The process of opening a Rollover IRA is fairly straightforward, and there are many firms from which to choose.
-The reason we used Schwab was that they had a rollover specialist that took care of all of the details.
-Other brokerage firms offer cash incentives.
+Some brokerage firms, like Schwab, have rollover specialists who can execute your rollover to align with tax law as well as your retirement goals.
+Other brokerage firms, like TD Ameritrade, offer cash incentives.

 What Are the Disadvantages of a Rollover IRA Compared to a 401(k)?